 Quick explanation…you would edit the name=”” to match your .c filename.
 Anywhere there is a %name% it will replace it with the actual filename.
 Then, it runs the cc65 (compiler) and ca65 (assembler) and ld65 (linker) programs.
 Then, it deletes object files and moves the output into a BUILD folder.
 The last line tries to run the final .nes file.

-I tried to make this as pain free as possible, so I “#include” all the source files into one .c file and “.include” or “.incbin” all .s files in crt0.s.
-The only thing you need to change in the .bat file is the “name” of the main .c file.
-And you just need to change the names of the included files in (name).c and crt0.s, if they change.
+I tried to make this as pain free as possible, so I “#include” all the C source files into one .c file and “.include” or “.incbin” all assembly source files in crt0.s.
+The only thing you need to change in the .bat file is the “name” of the main .c file (if it changes).

 More about cc65…

 The 6502 processor that runs the NES is an 8 bit system.
 It doesn’t have an easy way to access variables larger than 8 bit, so it is preferred to use ‘unsigned char’ for most variables.
 Addresses are 16 bit, but nearly everything else is processed 8 bit.
 And, the only math it knows is adding, subtraction, and bit shifting for some multiplication/division (x 2 is the same as << 1).

 You may have to write your C code a bit differently, to get it to run smoothly.

 1. Most variables should be defined as unsigned char (8 bit, assumed to have a value 0-255).